Erik Thomson: Career

+In 2023, Thomson appeared in channel 7 series The Claremont Murders.

+In 2024 Thomson was named in the cast for Kangaroo Island.
+On 21 October 2024, Thomson was announced to play Scrooge for the 2024 theatre season of A Christmas Carol.

 Awards

 Thomson won an Australian Film Institute Award for Best Actor in a Supporting Role for his performance in Somersault, and was nominated for his work in The Black Balloon.
 For television, he has been nominated for a Logie Award five times and has won two Silver Logie for Most Popular Actor.